freedomtowin/deep-learning/chatbot/README.md

 ## Training
 As always, the data is "dirty".
-In a free-form chat, there can be multiple conversations going on, bad spelling, emojis based punctuation, etc. The text generation model uses a standard Embedding+LSTM+CRF.
+In a free-form chat, there can be multiple conversations going on, bad spelling, emojis based punctuation, etc. I made a simple SQLite3 database to insert new historical chat records over bot sessions.

+The text generation model uses a standard Embedding+LSTM+CRF.
 For training, I concatenate each seed message with the next 6 potential responses within in a minute, and then create a target variable for each token in the response.
 I used a special token to separate the messages.

 There was also some data processing to remove spam messages and clean up the text\punctuation, both for historical and real-time chat data.
 For real-time chat bot, I use the last 3 messages in the chat stream as an input prompt to the model.

 Finally, the message is reformatted and sent to the game client application!